eazzzon/TinyPdfTalksToText/README.md

 # Night talks of Pdf to Text
-have you ever got nightmare from converting tables in old literature pdf files to excel files?
-Here is the script you can simply convert these nightmare tables to excels with few efforts
+Have you ever got nightmare from converting tables in old literature pdf files to excel files?
+Yes?
+Here is a tiny script you can simply convert these nightmare tables to excels with few efforts.

 ## Requirements

-1. Python > 3.7
+1. Python > 3.7 (tested with python 3.10 but should work with the latest `tabula` and `tabulate` pkgs)
 2. `tabula` packages, can be installed in conda env via:

 ```